 A tie can be weighted or unweighted.
-If it’s weighted, it has a numerical value that represents the strength or frequency of a connection (for instance, number of messages exchanged, closeness of relationship).
+If it’s weighted, it has a numerical value that represents the strength or frequency of a connection (number of messages exchanged, closeness of relationship).

-Simply the number of connections coming into a node (in-degree) and out of a node (out degree).
+The number of connections coming into a node (in-degree) and out of a node (out-degree).
 Degree centrality is the number of connections a node has – it is a simple measure of influence, but having more connections doesn’t always mean someone is more influential.

 The mathematics behind a ‘graph’ that contains nodes (‘vertices’) and ties (‘edges’).
 Graph theory describes how a network is drawn, as well as how the structure of the network can be expressed mathematically.